Email Developers Who Are Making Email Better

-For this reason and in the season of giving thanks, we’d like to recognize a few email developers who have been very active in the community.
-Be sure to check out their websites and follow them on Twitter to keep up to date with the latest tips and innovations in the industry.
+For this reason, we’d like to recognize (and thank) just a few of the many email developers worldwide who have been very active with their contributions to the community and help email marketers everywhere improve theirs.
+Be sure to check out their websites and follow them on Twitter to keep up to date with their latest tips and innovations in the industry.

 Thank you for writing about email development and sharing all of your exciting new techniques with the community!
 Keep fighting the good fight.

 Have another email developer you want to give a shoutout to?
 Let us know in the comments!

 Do More in Less Time with Email on Acid

 Stop switching back and forth between platforms during pre-deployment and QA.
 With Sinch Email on Acid you can find and fix problems all in one place.
 Double check everything from content to accessibility and deliverability.
 Plus, with accurate Email Previews on more than 100 of the most popular clients and devices, you can confidently deliver email perfection every time.